aspose-slides/Aspose.Slides-Documentation/nodejs-java/getting-started/installation/_index.md

 ##Install from NPM##

-You can easily use Aspose.Slides for Node.js via Java from NPM with the following command.
+You can easily use Aspose.Slides for Node.js via Java from [NPM](https://www.npmjs.com/) with the following command.
 ```
-$ npm install aspose.slides
+$ npm install aspose.slides.via.java
 ```
 If you encounter any problems during the installation process, please refer to https://www.npmjs.com/package/java.